 We grandparents are faced with a conundrum.
 We want to be buddies with our grandchildren and spoil them a little; but we don’t want to be the enforcer who tells them they have to stop.
 I’d rather leave that role to my daughter so I can enjoy being the Funmeister.
 That’s the privilege we grandmas get to enjoy.
 It’s why we find humor in American humorist Sam Levenson’s quote: The reason grandparents and grandchildren get along so well is that they have a common enemy.

 The quote strikes a familiar chord.
 But it’s also disrespectful and hurtful.
-This popular quote makes the parents the “bad guys” when all they’re trying to do is set some rules for our grandchildren and enforce.
+This popular quote makes the parents the “bad guys” when all they’re trying to do is set some rules for our grandchildren and enforce them.

 Calling the parents the “enemy,” even in jest, is negative, hurtful, and disrespectful.
 I think a friendlier quote would be: The reason grandparents and grandchildren get along so well is because they share a common ally.